fillefrans/pi/README.md

 ####Que?

-pi is a distributed application platform for HTML5
+Pi is a distributed application platform for HTML5

 - fast
 - efficient